 This course will focus on the assessment and development of attention, concentration, emotion, executive functioning, and the effects and diagnosis of trauma, head injury, and teratogens on brain development.
-Fee: Additional fee required.
+Credits 3

-PSYD8290: Assessment IV: Neuropsychological Assessment
+PSYD8290 : Assessment IV: Neuropsychological Assessment

 This course emphasizes the administration, scoring, and interpretation of neuropsychological assessments.
 Can be taken concurrently with PSYD8220 Clinical Neuropsychology.
-Fee: Additional fee required.